slsa-framework/slsa/docs/spec/v1.0/threats.md

 *Example:* MyVerifier stores its expectations for each package in a file.
 The file says MyPackage will always build from the source repository `good/my-package`.
-Adversary modifies the file to also accept `evil/my-package`, then builds from that repo and uploads a malicious version of the package.
+Adversary modifies the file to also accept `evil/my-package`, then builds from that repository and uploads a malicious version of the package.
 Solution: Changes to the verifier require two-party review.

 </details>